How to Fix AI Wash error / not detecting load on Samsung WF50BG8300AV (Front Load)

 What causes the AI Wash feature to stop detecting laundry loads?

-The most common causes are a dirty or faulty load sensor, corrupted washer firmware, or an obstructed drum.
+The most common culprits are a dirty or faulty load sensor, corrupted washer firmware, or an obstructed drum.
 Cleaning the drum and running a self-clean cycle often resolves the issue.

 Can I still run wash cycles if AI Wash isn’t working?

-Yes, you can manually select wash cycles without using the AI Wash feature.
-Simply choose your preferred cycle directly from the control panel until the issue is resolved.
+Absolutely!
+You can manually select wash cycles without using the AI Wash feature.
+Just choose your preferred cycle directly from the control panel until the issue is resolved.

 Should I reset my Samsung WF50BG8300AV before attempting repairs?